Dancing England Rapper Tournament: North East Rapper Championship

 The North East Rapper Championship was devised by folklorist Peter Kennedy when he worked for the EFDSS in Newcastle.
 It was meant to revive the flagging competitions of the dying Newcastle Tournament.
 It had its first event in Hexham in 1949, where Royal Earsdon were the winners.
 Over the next few years it was held in various places in the North East.
 Royal Earsdon were invariably the winners until the competition ceased in 1956.

 This competition has also had a revival, and in 2011, the Sallyport Sword Dancers won a new Trophy in Washington, Co.
 Durham.
 Other winners have been High Spen, Newcastle Kingsmen and Star and Shadow.
 Venues have been Hexham, and the Sage and St Mary's in Gateshead.
 In January 2018, the NE Championship with an extra Traditional class was held in the Cumberland Arms, Byker, in Newcastle.
 In 2019 it took place in Earsdon village and 2020 at The Old Coal Yard brewery in Byker.
 It did not take place in 2021, 2022, 2023 or 2024.

 Dancing America Rapper Tournament

-The Dancing America Rapper Tournament (DART) is an American offshoot of DERT, happening annually on the East Coast of the United States since 2010.
+The Dancing America Rapper Tournament (DART) is an American offshoot of DERT, that has taken place annually in the United States and Canada since 2010.
+The 2020, 2021, and 2022 competitions did not take place due to the Coronavirus pandemic.
 Featuring anywhere from 6 to 16 sides, DART is less focused on the competition side and more focused on building community among the still-growing rapper sword community in the United States.